 The following online test sites enable you to view your website using multiple computer setups including windows and mac Internet Explorer, Chrome, Firefox, Safari:

-IE NetRenderer allows you to check how a website is rendered by Internet Explorer 7, 6or 5.5, as seen from a high speed datacenter located in Germany.
+IE NetRenderer allows you to check how a website is rendered by Internet Explorer 11, 10, 9,8, 7, 6, or 5.5, as seen from a high speed datacenter located in Germany.

 It is an essential element of good website design that you test your website and how it looks or ‘renders’ in as many web browsers as possible – though it is worth remembering it is impossible to design a website to look exactly the same in all browsers.

-Check out our page on best screen sizes to design for the web in 2014.
+Check out our page on best screen sizes to design for the web in 2017 for more information.